-- the applicant's full name; - preferred communication method (mailing address, phone or email); - as many details of the violation to be investigated as possible.
+- 🔿 the applicant's full name; - ightarrow preferred communication method (mailing address, phone or email); - as many details of the violation to be investigated as possible.

-Anonymous reports are processed too
+Anonymous reports are processed too.

-Currently, there are the following communication channels: phone, email and Russian Post.
-There are three reporting areas.
+Currently, the Hot Line is available via the following communication channels: phone, email and Russian Post.